 Importance of understanding native title and cultural heritage laws

-In areas where native title no longer exists, recognising and protecting cultural heritage will largely depend on the protection available under the relevant State or Territory laws.
-In addition, it may be possible to use specific Commonwealth cultural heritage laws in a limited number of circumstances, including where cultural heritage is considered to be of national significance, or in situations of last resort where a State or Territory law does not provide adequate protection.
+In areas where native title no longer exists, recognising and protecting cultural heritage will largely depend on the protection available under the relevant state or territory laws.
+In addition, it may be possible to use specific Commonwealth cultural heritage laws in a limited number of circumstances, including where cultural heritage is considered to be of national significance, or in situations of last resort where a state or territory law does not provide adequate protection.

 The Balanggarra Aboriginal Corporation experience

 The Balanggarra Aboriginal Corporation RNTBC administers land on behalf of the Balanggarra People.
 Balanggarra people’s Country is over approximately 26,025 square kilometres of land and sea in the northern Kimberley region of Western Australia.
 Trisha Birch from the Balanggarra Aboriginal Corporation speaks about the Balanggarra ranger program as the face of the organisation out in the community and on country.
 Their work continues a cultural connection with the land through caring for it and teaching youth.